What is [Beard Oil] and How Do You Use itBy Anil Davé | Last updated 4th June 2020

 I went to the barber the other day and they offered me bacon beard oil.
 I mean come on!
 Bacon beard oil!
 Are you [email protected]!

-Coconut Oil is the buzz right now.
+Argan Oil is the buzz right now.
 I'm seeing it everywhere!

 I can't give you a perfect answer to this question, but what I'm going to do is break down some of the popular oils that are used and why they're used.
 What you need to decide is what's best for your skin and beard.
 Everyone is different, and we all have different needs.
-A beard oil that works for me, might not work for my mate down the gym.

 Let's break this down.
 There are two main types of oils that make up a good natural beard oil.